 Since Indiana University is composed of several different schools or divisions, students receive a wide variety of opportunities for study and training.
-These areas cover the fields of the allied health sciences; arts and sciences; business; dentistry; education; health, physical education, and recreation; law; library science; medicine; music; nursing; optometry; and social service.
+These schools cover the fields of the allied health sciences; arts and sciences; business; dentistry; education; health, physical education, and recreation; law; library science; medicine; music; nursing; optometry; and social service.

 The College of Arts and Sciences has one of the largest enrollments and faculties of any college in Indiana.
 The School of Business, by national ranking, is a leader in a wide variety of business training courses.
 The School of Music is outstanding among such schools at state universities.
 A large percentage of the administrators and teachers in the state's public school system have been trained in the School of Education.
 The School of Health, Physical Education, and Recreation offers many new courses in the expanding field of health and recreation.
-Through the facilities of the Medical Center at Indianapolis, the School of Medicine (fourth in enrollment), the School of Dentistry, and the School of Nursing offer exceptional opportunities for training.
-The Division of Social Service at Indianapolis offers the only graduate program in social work in Indiana.
-The School of Law, both at Bloomington and at Indianapolis, is recognized as outstanding.
+Through the facilities of the Medical Center at Indianapolis, the School of Medicine (fifth in enrollment), the School of Dentistry, and the School of Law, both at Bloomington and at Indianapolis, is recognized as outstanding.
 The Division of Allied Health Sciences offers several programs leading to degrees in the various fields associated with medicine and dentistry.
+The Division of Library Science and the Division of Optometry offer the only accredited programs in Indiana leading to degrees in the fields of library science and optometry.